zombocom/rundoc/test/fixtures/rails_4/rundoc.md

 ## Deploy your application to Heroku

+>warning
+>Using a dyno and a database to complete this tutorial counts towards your usage.
+[Delete your app](https://devcenter.heroku.com/articles/heroku-cli-commands#heroku-apps-destroy), and [database](https://devcenter.heroku.com/articles/heroku-postgresql#removing-the-add-on) as soon as you're done to control costs.

 Make sure you are in the directory that contains your Rails app, then create an app on Heroku:

 ```term